TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

       (CC BY-NC-SA 4.0), https://creativecommons.org/licenses/by-nc-sa/4.0/

 :Status:
-      **outdated** The information in this tutorial has not been fully revised and updated for TYPO3 |release| yet.
+      needs review (The information in this tutorial has not been fully updated for TYPO3 |release| yet.)

 :Shortcut:
       `t3sitepackage` is the usual alias for